Close

 Department of ALL Institute

-A variety of career paths are available, both within and outside psychology: if your ambition is a career as a professional psychologist, an undergraduate degree is the first stage in professional training that will require an additional two to six years of study and supervised experience.
+>A variety of career paths are available, both within and outside psychology: for students who aim to pursue a career as a professional psychologist, an undergraduate degree is the first stage in professional training that will require an additional two to six years of study and supervised experience.

-• Organisational Psychologists - working in business and work settings
+- Organisational Psychologists, who work in business and work settings.

 This table displays the requirements for Leaving Certificate applicants.